Walkie-talkie: Specialized uses

+Software emulation

 A variety of mobile apps exist that mimic a walkie-talkie/push-to-talk style interaction.
 They are marketed as low-latency, asynchronous communication.
 The advantages touted over two-way voice calls include: the asynchronous nature not requiring full user interaction (like SMS) and it is voice over IP (VOIP) so it does not use minutes on a cellular plan.

 Applications on the market that offer this walkie-talkie style interaction for audio include Hytera, Voxer, Zello, Orion Labs, Motorola Wave, and HeyTell, among others.

 Other smartphone-based walkie-talkie products are made by companies like goTenna, Fantom Dynamics and BearTooth, and offer a radio interface.
 Unlike mobile data dependent applications, these products work by pairing to an app on the user's smartphone and working over a radio interface.